What is an SIC Code for SPVs? (2026 Updated Guide You Need)

 Identifying the correct SIC code gives a clear idea of what the business does; whether property development, asset management, or real estate investment.
 This will also make it easier for them to facilitate loans with lenders, find investors for their business, and avoid any possible legal repercussions in case the classification is wrong.

-Common SIC Codes for SPVs
+Common SIC Codes UK for SPVs

 - 68100 - Buying and Selling of Own Real Estate